-- Create an XML file using the Sitemap option in Screaming Frog (if you URLs are canonicalized or no-indexed make sure to select these options when creating your sitemap in Screaming Frog or they won’t be included)
+- Create an XML file using the Sitemap option in Screaming Frog (if your URLs are canonicalized or no-indexed, make sure to select these options.
+You’re creating your sitemap in Screaming Frog, otherwise those URLs won’t be included)

 - Add, or reduce the pages by using sublime text coding edition software (Free)